hiba-wajeeh/2026-Tech-Internships-Australia/README.md

 - `README.md` — This file
 - `CONTRIBUTING.md` — Guidelines for submitting internships
 - `INTERNSHIPS.md` - List of all internships currently opened
-- `NEWGRADS.md` - List of all new grad positions

 ---